 How to elope in Stanley, Idaho Pro Tip: Weather can change quickly in the Sawtooth Mountains.
 Being prepared and flexible to adapt to these changes is key to a stress-free elopement.

-4. Pick a ceremony location in the Sawtooth’s Mountains
+4. Pick a ceremony location in the Sawtooth Mountains

 Picking a location for your elopement ceremony isn’t hard because there are literally hundreds of beautiful alpine views and hidden gem locations within the Sawtooth Mountains.

-The question you should start with then considering elopement locations is ‘how adventurous do we want to be?’
-You can drive to the banks of Redfish Lake for an incredible view of the mountains or strap on your hiking boots and hike to the top of Boundary Creek and have unblocked views of the Sawtooths and Redfish Lake.
+The question you should start with when considering elopement locations is ‘how adventurous do we want to be?’
+You can drive to the banks of Redfish Lake for an incredible view of the mountains or lace up your hiking boots and hike to the top of Boundary Creek and have unblocked views of the Sawtooths and Redfish Lake.